 Liposomal Encapsulation Technology Enhances Fatigue Treatment

 Liposomal Encapsulation Technology (LET) is the newest delivery method used by medical researchers to transfer drugs that act as healing promoters to the definite body organs.
-This form of delivery system offers targeted delivery of vital compounds to the body, making it an excellent new tool for supplements used in fatigue treatment.
+This form of delivery system offers targeted delivery of vital compounds to the body, making it an excellent new tool for supplements used in adrenal fatigue treatment.
 It has been in existence since the early 70’s.
 Due to the excellent transference capability of LET, some manufacturers of topical moisturizers and beauty products have patronized it.

 The advantage of LET over the others is that it allows a nutrient to carry power packed and non-decomposed natural compounds to pinpointed tissues and organs.
 Even though doses are reduced 5 to 15 times less than normal supplement intake, the delivery system’s effectiveness is not changed.
 This reduction is both medically and economically significant.